coveo/devops-coding-challenge/README.md

 ## Time allowed

-People who have successfully passed the challenge and are now happy members of the Coveo team usually take from 4 to 10 hours to complete the challenge.
+People who have successfully passed the challenge and are now happy members of the Coveo team usually take from 4 to 10 hours to complete it.

 Remember the KISS principle...